hannesmann/cloud-native-app-simulator-wiki/Application-Generator.md

 # Input File

-The input to the generation module must be given in JSON format keeping the taxonomy described next.
+HydraGen uses a standard taxonomy with hierarchical structure, which is the input to the Generator module.
+The input to this module must be given in JSON format following the taxonomy described here.

 ## Taxonomy for overall application description